Nemilad/task_3_terraform_aws/README.md

 # task_3_terraform_aws

-I was trying to setup OWASP ZAP, but aws_instansce stop working properly even if I add "sudo apt-get -y update" tu user_data
+I was trying to setup OWASP ZAP, but aws_instansce stop working properly even if I add "sudo apt-get -y update" to user_data

 I was planning to run it like this: